threefoldtech/0-core/docs/README.md

-# G8OS
+# Zero-OS

-G8OS is a stateless and lightweight Linux operating system designed for clustered deployments to host virtual machines and containerized applications.
+Zero-OS is a stateless and lightweight Linux operating system designed for clustered deployments to host virtual machines and containerized applications.

-- G8OS is stateless by not needing any locally stored data, not even G8OS system files
+- Zero-OS is stateless by not needing any locally stored data, not even Zero-OS system files
-- G8OS is lightweight by only containing the components required to securely run and manage containers and virtual machines
+- Zero-OS is lightweight by only containing the components required to securely run and manage containers and virtual machines

-The core of G8OS is Core0, which is the G8OS replacement for systemd.
+The core of Zero-OS is Core0, which is the Zero-OS replacement for systemd.

 Interacting with Core0 is done by sending commands through Redis, allowing you to manage disks, set-up networks and create containers and run virtual machines.